Why study German at Bristol?

 Your language classes will focus on real, contemporary German and Austrian topics covering culture, society and politics, rather than just textbook examples.
 This gives you a deeper understanding of those countries where German is spoken, while making rapid progress in the language.

-You'll get the chance to build on these discussions in other core and optional units, which cover diverse topics from contemporary German business and economics to Austrian cultural representation on film.
+You'll get the chance to build on these discussions in other core and optional units.
+These cover diverse topics from contemporary German politics to the rich literary culture of the eighteenth century, and from modern German sociolinguistics to the history and memory of the twentieth-century past.

 Using technology to innovate

-We work closely with our students to develop online tools to help them with their learning in a way that works best for them, from weekly online tests to student-produced videos.
+We work closely with our students to develop online tools to help you with your learning in a way that works best for you, from weekly online tests to student-produced videos.
 Some of our innovations are even being picked up by other universities in the UK and abroad.

 You will also have access to the superbly equipped School of Modern Languages Multimedia Centre, which provides print and digital media and tools to help with your studies.